 BOYS: All boys will be required to have their hair cut on a regular basis.
 Hair should be out of the eyes, off the ears, above the collar and semi-tapered.
 Each student should have a neat, clean-cut appearance.
 Boys are not permitted to wear ear-rings.

-PLEASE NOTE: Children who are potty training should wear clothes that are conducive to easy and successful toileting.
+PLEASE NOTE: All children should wear clothes that are conducive to easy and successful toileting.
 No overalls, onesies, or belts.
 Pull on pants with elastic waists are best for boys and girls.
-Dresses or skirts are good for girls.
+Dresses or skirts are also good for girls.

 All children are REQUIRED TO HAVE A CHANGE OF CLOTHING in case of accidents, which vary from wetting to spills.
 If at any time, the child is in need of another change of clothing and there are not any available in the cubby, the parent will be asked to bring a change of clothing over to the preschool.
-Please be sure that all students who are wearing pull-ups or diapers have an ample supply in their cubby.
-In such cases where a child runs out of diapers or pull-ups and is in need of another, they will be provided by the preschool at $1.00 each.
+No diapers or pullups are allowed at the preschool.
+Every child MUST be fully potty trained.

 As a general rule, there will be no homework given to the preschool children.
 However, at times you will find unfinished work left in the cubbies because the child was either absent from school or was not able to complete the work in class.
 This work should be taken home and completed.
 In some cases the teacher will request this work to be completed and brought back to school for an additional reward.